 - Withdrawals from Decommissioning Trust Fund are prudently made and are well supported as to their need.

 Biographical Profiles of Senior NCI Faculty

 Dr. Kalyan K. Niyogi

-Executive Director, NCI
+Technical Director, NCI

 Mr. Riaz H. Awan

-Corporate Senior Director, NCI
+Managing Director, NCI

 In recent years, he served as the head of Holtec’s Kiev Operations Center in Ukraine overseeing the Chernobyl Used Fuel Storage Project and the Central Storage Project.
 In the government, Mr. Awan served in the U.S. Department of Energy/National Nuclear Security Administration (DOE/NNSA) where he provided executive level direction and oversight for large and complex nuclear programs and projects as Senior Program Manager in DOE’s International Programs Office, and as Program Manager in DOE’s Office of Nuclear Energy.